 Because of many things, Toano is a great place for families with children to consider.
 First of all, many other families with children live here, making Toano a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Toano has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Toano’s overall crime rate is lower than average for the country.

-Toano is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Toano doesn't have a public transportation system that people use for their commute.

-The education level of Toano citizens is very high relative to the national average among all cities (21.84%): 36.70% of adults in Toano have a bachelor's degree or even advanced degree.
+The citizens of Toano are very well educated compared to the average community in the nation: 36.70% of adults in Toano have a bachelor's degree or even advanced degree.

 The per capita income in Toano in 2022 was $47,862, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $191,448 for a family of four.